Main Content

 This project will help reduce the duration of power outages for all EPB customers because the outages we are able to prevent through undergrounding allow us to focus on restoring other parts of the local electric system when damage occurs in those areas.

-No. EPB’s work is limited to undergrounding the electric and fiber optic lines in the utility easement.
-The line that runs from the utility easement across the customer’s private property will remain overhead.
-If a customer is interested in learning more about undergrounding the lines to their home, we’ll be happy to provide information about the steps you can take to make this happen.
+No. If a customer is interested in learning more about undergrounding the lines to their home, we’ll be happy to provide information about the steps you can take to make this happen.
 Please contact us at ResilienceProject@epb.net.

 EPB is selecting the utility lines that we believe can produce the highest reduction in outage durations through the most cost-effective projects.

 EPB will reach out directly to customers in areas included in the project.
-Following that notification, customers may begin to see EPB personnel and contractors accessing the utility easement where the lines run to serve their home as we assess the project.
+Following that notification, customers may begin to see EPB personnel and contractors accessing the area where the lines run to serve their home as we assess the project.

 EPB is funding the project with support from a U.S. Department of Energy grant as a part of an overarching national effort to strengthen the resilience and reliability of essential infrastructure across the nation.